FrankJaco/homeassistant-wwino-addon/wonderful_wino/DOCS.md

 ```

 ### Home Assistant Script:

 As you may have noticed, the automation above calls a script.
 This script submits your wine rating back to the automation and onto Wonderful Wino.
 It also thanks you if you set a rating with a notification.
 It then re-hides the wine rating card from view.

+**Create a new empty Script, then click the 3-dots menu and select "Edit in yaml".
+Copy/Paste the Script in the codebox below and save the Script.**

 ```